jasonrandrews/arm-software-developers/content/en/cloud/providers/oci.md

 ## What is Oracle OCI?

 [Oracle Cloud Infrastructure (OCI)](https://oracle.com/cloud/) is a mature cloud computing platform.
 An overview of their services is described [here](https://www.oracle.com/cloud/why-oci/).
-As with most cloud service providers, AWS offers a pay-as-you-use [pricing policy](https://www.oracle.com/cloud/pricing/), including a number of [free](https://www.oracle.com/cloud/free/) services.
+As with most cloud service providers, OCI offers a pay-as-you-use [pricing policy](https://www.oracle.com/cloud/pricing/), including a number of [free](https://www.oracle.com/cloud/free/) services.

 This guide is to help you get started with [compute services](https://www.oracle.com/cloud/compute/), using Arm-based [Ampere](https://www.oracle.com/cloud/compute/arm/) processors.
 This is a general purpose compute platform, essentially your own personal computer in the cloud.